potterjane/bobs-and-bangs/README.md

 ## Technologies Used

 **This project used:**
-- HTML and CSS programming languages.
+- Primarily HTML and CSS programming languages.
+Javascript was used for Bootstrap's carousel.
 - [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)'s CSS and Javascript library, version 5.0.
 - [Google Fonts](https://fonts.google.com/) to style the website's fonts.
 - [Font Awesome](https://fontawesome.com/)'s free kit of icons.